 Katakolon - Olympia

-Early morning arrival in Katakolon.
+Arrive in the early morning in Katakolon.
 Disembark the ship around 7:00 a.m. in the port town of Katakolo and travel by bus to Olympia, one of the most famous and important sites in the ancient world.
 Olympia is revered as the birthplace of the Olympic Games.
 In the ancient Greek world, it was also the greatest panhellenic sanctuary for the worship of Zeus.
 Olympia persisted well into Roman times until its demise in the 3rd century A.D. when fires, earthquakes and invading tribes from the north left the ancient site in ruins.
 From 1875 onward excavation work, spearheaded primarily by the German government, revealed the fantastic treasures from antiquity that sit today in the marvelous archaeological museum.
 The most thrilling site at Olympia is the stadium, which looks much like it did more than 2,000 years ago.
-You will also explore the Temple of Hera, the magnificent temple of Zeus the Philippeion, lodging place for the athletes who participated in the games.
+Also explore the Temple of Hera and the magnificent Temple of Zeus the Philippeion - the lodging place for athletes who participated in the games.

 Itea - Delphi

 Indeed, because everything in Greece is connected to mythology, Delphi became the premier site for the worship of the god Apollo.
-The oracle had the ability to prophecy the future and give advice.
+The oracle had the ability to prophesy the future and give advice.
 Visitors from across the Greek world traveled here to consult with the oracle, and responded by offering thanks to Apollo in the form of treasure.
-You will have a half day to walk around the ruins complex and visit the adjoining museum.
+A half day is alloted for walking around the ruins complex and visiting the adjoining museum.
 Return to the ship and cross the Corinth Canal.
 Later in the evening sail to Marina Zea.
 Overnight in Marina Zea (Athens).